MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 Update the following clients to provide uninterrupted access:

-- Android version 4.3 and earlier
+- Android version 4.3 and earlier versions
-- Firefox version 5.0 and earlier
+- Firefox version 5.0 and earlier versions
-- Internet Explorer versions 8-10 on Windows 7 and earlier
+- Internet Explorer versions 8-10 on Windows 7 and earlier versions
 - Internet Explorer 10 on Windows Phone 8.0
-- Safari 6.0.4 on OS X 10.8.4 and earlier
+- Safari 6.0.4 on OS X 10.8.4 and earlier versions

 For more information, see [Handshake Simulation for various clients connecting to www.microsoft.com, courtesy SSLLabs.com](/security/engineering/solving-tls1-problem#appendix-a-handshake-simulation).

 ### Enable TLS 1.2 common server roles that communicate with Azure AD

-Although TLS 1.2 is enabled by default on the supported Windows versions that are later than Windows 2012 R2, you may want to explicitly add the registry values from the "[Enable TLS 1.2"](#enable-tls-12) section on the Windows server roles that interact with Azure AD, such as the following:
+Although TLS 1.2 is enabled by default on the supported Windows versions that are later than Windows 2012 R2, you might want to explicitly add the registry values from the "[Enable TLS 1.2"](#enable-tls-12) section on the Windows server roles that interact with Azure AD, such as the following:

 - Azure AD Connect (version 1.4.38.0 and later enforce TLS 1.2)
-  - If you also want to enable TLS 1.2 between the sync engine server and a remote SQL Server, make sure that you have the required versions installed for [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe)
+  - If you also want to enable TLS 1.2 between the sync engine server and a remote server that's running SQL Server, make sure that you have the required versions installed for [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe)
 - Azure AD Connect Authentication Agent (pass-through authentication) (version 1.5.643.0 and later)
 - Azure Application Proxy (version 1.5.1526.0 and later enforce TLS 1.2)
 - Active Directory Federation Services (AD FS) for servers that are configured to use Azure Multi-Factor Authentication (Azure MFA)
 - NPS servers that are configured to use the NPS extension for Azure AD MFA
-- MFA Server version 8.x or higher
+- MFA Server version 8._x_ or higher
 - Azure AD Password Protection proxy service

   > [!NOTE]